cmsYeehee/GameDesignChristian/TechSpec.md

 Behavior: Changes selectedVehicle to the vehicle with the given ID.
 - togglePause()
 Behavior: Toggles the game's paused state.
-- changeAIBehavior(String AIPlayStyle, Vehicle vehicle)
+- changeAIBehavior(Vehicle vehicle)
 Behavior: Change the playstyle of a specific vehicle (ground or air); More information on what the play styles are in the Vehicle abstract class.
-- tickGamePlay(float deltaTime)
-Behavior: Updates game logic, including vehicle movements and AI behaviors.
-- handleInput(InputEvent event)
-Behavior: Processes player input and directs it to the appropriate vehicle or game component.
 - checkGameOver()
 Output: boolean - If true, and allVehicles health are = 0, end game. initializeGame() to allow user to restart level.
+- upgradeVehicle (Vehicle vehicle)
+Behvaior: Upgrades a type of vehicle for a specific trait.
+Depends on the upgradeSystem class.

 2. Map